javascripter/expo-stylex-postcss-integration/README.md

 ### Limitations & Future Improvements

-- **Proof of Concept**: This repository currently serves as a PoC and lacks thorough testing.
-The plugin isn't published on npm yet.
 - **Tree Shaking**: Since the PostCSS plugin processes all files matching the glob patterns, unused code may affect CSS output.
 This issue is similar to CLI-based tools like Tailwind CLI/StyleX CLI and should be addressed with